3 things to do when people are clicking on your Google Ads, but not converting

 1. Make sure you’re monitoring conversions accurately

-Make sure your campaigns have conversion tracking properly set up, otherwise you are effectively spending money in the dark.
+Make sure your campaigns have conversion tracking properly set up.
 This is fundamental to measuring any campaign performance – without this you are effectively spending money in the dark.
 With further understanding on the value each conversion has and CPA targets, you can optimise the account to improve conversion rate and overall ROI.

 Google Tag Manager is a free tool that allows marketers to easily add and remove tracking code to websites whenever they want.
 It only requires developer input once, after its set up you can avoid the bottleneck of relying on other teams or agencies.